vikstrous/blog/content/posts/tempts-positional.md

 date: 2024-12-09T00:00:00Z
 ---

-[Tempts](https://github.com/vikstrous/tempts) is my [temporal](https://temporal.io/) [Go](https://go.dev/) [SDK](https://github.com/temporalio/sdk-go) wrapper that enables safer usage of Temporal when writing workflows in Go. ’ve been using Tempts successfully for new code, but I found it difficult to migrate existing code that uses positional arguments rather than a single input object.
+[Tempts](https://github.com/vikstrous/tempts) is my [temporal](https://temporal.io/) [Go](https://go.dev/) [SDK](https://github.com/temporalio/sdk-go) wrapper that enables safer usage of Temporal when writing workflows in Go.
+I've been using Tempts successfully for new code, but I found it difficult to migrate existing code that uses positional arguments rather than a single input object.
 The new version of Tempts makes this migration easy and provides an easy way to move away from positional arguments after migrating to Tempts.

 ## The problem with positional arguments

-Positional arguments are when your workflow or activity’s function signature looks like `func(ctx context.Context, param1 string, param2 string)` rather than `func(ctx context.Context, params ParamType)`.
+Positional arguments are when your workflow or activity's function signature looks like `func(ctx context.Context, param1 string, param2 string)` rather than `func(ctx context.Context, params ParamType)`.
 The single input object pattern makes it easier to add and remove input parameters.
-With positional arguments, you can add parameters only to the end and can’t remove any without creating a new activity/workflow name.
-This is why Tempts originally didn’t support positional arguments at all.
+With positional arguments, you can add parameters only to the end and can't remove any without creating a new activity/workflow name.
+This is why Tempts originally didn't support positional arguments at all.

 ## Introducing `NewWorkflowPositional` and `NewActivityPositional`

 Tempts originally supported only a single input object, but this made it difficult to apply to existing workflows because positional arguments are present in many codebases.
-With the latest version of Tempts, there’s a pair of functions: `NewWorkflowPositional` and `NewActivityPositional` that enable this in a way that helps you transition to single input objects more easily in the future.
+With the latest version of Tempts, there's a pair of functions: `NewWorkflowPositional` and `NewActivityPositional` that enable this in a way that helps you transition to single input objects more easily in the future.

-These functions allow you to register an activity or workflow exactly the same way as regular Tempts, but each of the input object’s fields is actually treated as a positional argument.
+These functions allow you to register an activity or workflow exactly the same way as regular Tempts, but each of the input object's fields is actually treated as a positional argument.

 ## Migrating positional argument workflows to Tempts

-Let’s take a look at how to migrate workflows or activities with positional arguments to Tempts.
+Let's take a look at how to migrate workflows or activities with positional arguments to Tempts.
 Consider the following code using the Temporal SDK directly:

 ```go
 func HelloWorkflow(ctx workflow.Context,